tonyho/app-framework-binder/doc/writing-afb-plugins.md

 ### The incoming request

 For any implementation, the request is received by a structure of type **struct afb_req**.

-***Important: note that this is a PLAIN structure, not a pointer to a structure.***
+> Note that this is a PLAIN structure, not a pointer to a structure.

-This structure, here named *req*, is used
+The definition of **struct afb_req** is:

+	/*
+	 * Describes the request by plugins from afb-daemon */ struct afb_req {
+		const struct afb_req_itf *itf;	/* the interfacing functions */
+		void *closure;			/* the closure for functions */
+	};

+It contains two pointers: one, *itf*, points to the functions needed to handle the internal request represented by the second pointer, *closure*.

+> The structure must never be used directly.
+> Insted, use the intended functions provided
+> by afb-daemon and described here.

 *req* is used to get arguments of the request, to send answer, to store session data.